 There’s no one specific cause of high blood pressure but a variety of factors may lead to its development:

-Other reasons that influence blood pressure are stress, sudden changes in emotions, exercising, and taking caffeine.
+Other reasons that affect blood pressure are stress, sudden changes in emotions, exercising, and taking caffeine.

 High Blood Pressure Symptoms